clivetong/Talks/QuickDiveIntoNoSQL/README.md

 - And one database to rule them all

 <aside class="notes">
-NOTES
-I was surprised by NoSQL and wondered why we couldn't use standard relational engines for everything.
+NOTES: I was surprised by NoSQL and wondered why we couldn't use standard relational engines for everything.
 </aside>

 ---